 Pensions

-Pensions increase
+Pensions Increase

 Your Local Government Pension Scheme (LGPS) pension is revalued each April according to the Consumer Price Index (CPI).

-HM Treasury issue a Pensions Increase (PI) review order telling us how much to increase your pension by each year.
+HM Treasury issue a Pensions Increase (PI) Review Order telling us how much to increase your pension by each year.
 This figure is based on the CPI as at the previous September.
 We don’t have any discretion over this amount.
 If the figure is negative, your pension will remain the same, it will not decrease.

 Year Pensions increase (%)